Soldiering through Spanish lessons all by your lonesome?

-For example, did you know that there are more than 10 different tenses in the Spanish language?
+For example, did you know that there are over 10 different tenses in the Spanish language?
 Don’t be scared.
 All it means is that you need patience and excellent reference books to help you learn what you need to improve your grammar-related skills over time.

 Let’s take a look at the best books on the market that’ll assist you in achieving just that.

-The structure of the book is pretty easy to follow so you can use it at your own pace.
+The structure of the book is pretty easy to follow since it’s well organized, so you can use it at your own pace.
 I would recommend you just pick what you want to learn and then focus on that by practicing with the exercises.

 This is kind of the 2.0 version of the previous book.
-This is one really goes into the intricate details of the Spanish language and is really aimed for intermediate to advanced Spanish students (if you’re just starting out, this version might be too specific for you).
+This is one that really goes into the intricate details of the Spanish language and is aimed at intermediate to advanced Spanish students (if you’re just starting out, this version might be too specific for you).

 It features a lot of practical exercises which specifically aim to help you communicate more naturally.
 These break free from the ready-to-use sentences found in other books and get you to create more sophisticated phrases of your own as you go along.